Lenovo Canada Recall Support

 Dec 29, 2023

-By the way, the number I called was 1-800-253-6686.
-When I called it, I was greeted by an automated agent who gave me these options, "Hello, Thanks for calling Lenovo.
+I dialed the number, and an automated voice assistant greeted me and quickly sorted out why I was calling.
+It said, "Hello, Thanks for calling Lenovo.
 Let’s get you to the right place.
-I have three options for technical service, sales or customer care.
+I have three options for technical service, sales, or customer care.
 For technical support or warranty questions for a product or service you already own, please press 1.
 To speak with Lenovo sales for new orders or questions about a product, please press 2.
 To speak to customer care about an existing order, please press 3."
-I then chose 2 and it gave me two more options, "If your call concerns small business or pro sales, please press 1.
-If your call concerns Lenovo Alligent, please press 2.
-Or hold and I'll get you to a team member."
+I chose technical support since they would be the ones to provide me with a solution, and then I was told that I had to press 1 for English, which I did.

 Jeff truly believes that all customers deserve good service.
 He’s been building tools, inventing phone tree hacks and helping customers since before his days at GetHuman.
 He's also a Google GDE and involved in the Angular community.